l-chege/AZ-204/project1/readme.md

 # Develop for Azure Compute Solutions
 Azure Resources:
-- container registry
+- Azure container registry
-- container instance
+- Azure container instance
-- container apps
+- Azure container apps
-- app service web apps
+- Azure app service web apps
-- functions
+- Azure functions

 ## Project - Weather Tracker
 A web app that allows users to track weather udates in real-time for their chosen cities.
 The system also triggers azure functions for alerts when a specified weather threshold is met (ie if its going to rain).